OOPMan/XBOFS.win/docs/index.md

 ## Installation

-1. Browse  to https://github.com/ViGEm/ViGEmBus/releases/ and download the latest **VigEmBus** installer.
+01. Browse  to [https://github.com/ViGEm/ViGEmBus/releases/latest](https://github.com/ViGEm/ViGEmBus/releases/latest) and download the latest **VigEmBus** installer.
 If you are on Windows 7 you also need to download the files in the Windows 7 Prerequisites section
-2. Install **VigEmBus** and reboot
+02. Install **VigEmBus** and reboot
-3. Browse to https://github.com/OOPMan/XBOFS.win/releases and download the latest version **XBOFS.win.zip** bundle.
+03. Browse to [https://github.com/OOPMan/XBOFS.win/releases/latest](https://github.com/OOPMan/XBOFS.win/releases/latest) and download the latest **XBOFS.win.zip** bundle.
 Extract this bundle somewhere.
 I recommend the root of your C: drive
-4. Browse to https://zadig.akeo.ie and download **Zadig 2.4**
+04. Browse to [https://zadig.akeo.ie](https://zadig.akeo.ie) and download **Zadig 2.4** to the *XBOFS.win* folder extracted in the previous step
-5. Open the [ZaDig WinUSB driver installation guide](/zadig.md) and follow the instructions there to install a **WinUSB** driver for your supported controller
+05. Open the [ZaDig WinUSB driver installation guide](/zadig.md) and follow the instructions there to install a **WinUSB** driver for your supported controller

 ## Updating

-1. Head over to https://github.com/OOPMan/XBOFS.win/releases and download the latest version **XBOFS.win.zip** bundle.
+01. Browser to [https://github.com/OOPMan/XBOFS.win/releases/latest](https://github.com/OOPMan/XBOFS.win/releases/latest) and download
+    the latest **XBOFS.win.zip** bundle.
 Extract this bundle over your existing folder containg **XBOFS.win**, overwriting any files if asked
-2. Restart your computer
+02. Restart your computer

 ## Usage

-1. Open the folder that you extracted the **XBOFS.win.zip** bundle into
+01. Open the folder that you extracted the **XBOFS.win.zip** bundle into
-2. Run **XBOFS.win.exe**
+02. Run **XBOFS.win.exe**
-3. Connect your supported controller(s)
+03. Connect your supported controller(s)
-4. Wait for the interface to indicate your device(s) is **Reading input...**.
+04. Wait for the interface to indicate your device(s) is **Reading input...**.
 You may see a pop-up notification about a new XB360 controller(s) being detected, this is normal
-5. You can now minimize the **XBOFS.win.exe** window if you so choose
+05. You can now minimize the **XBOFS.win.exe** window if you so choose
-6. You should now be able to play games using your supported controller(s).
+06. You should now be able to play games using your supported controller(s).
 Any game that supports a standard XB360 controller should work, regardless of whether it is a Steam game, Windows store game or any other platform that supports the XB360 controller.
 Note that the input from the stick is mapped to the D-Pad on the virtual XB360 controller not the analog stick
-7. When you are done playing, activate the **XBOXFS.win.exe** window and hit *Q*.
+07. When you are done playing, activate the **XBOXFS.win.exe** window and hit *Q*.
 The application will exit (it can take up to 20 seconds to do so) and the virtual XB360 controller(s) will disappear

 ## Uninstallation

-1. Hit *Win* \+ *R*
+01. Hit *Win* \+ *R*
-2. Enter *devmgmt.msc* in the Run box and press enter
+02. Enter *devmgmt.msc* in the Run box and press enter
-3. Click *View* and then click *Show hidden devices*
+03. Click *View* and then click *Show hidden devices*
-4. Locate the item in the tree labelled *Universal Serial Bus devices*
+04. Locate the item in the tree labelled *Universal Serial Bus devices*
-5. Right-click the item associated with your supported controller and click *Uninstall device*
+05. Right-click the item associated with your supported controller and click *Uninstall device*
-6. In the dialog box, mark the checkbox labelled *Delete the driver software for this device*
+06. In the dialog box, mark the checkbox labelled *Delete the driver software for this device*
-7. Click *Uninstall*
+07. Click *Uninstall*
-8. Replug your supported controller.
+08. Replug your supported controller.
 It will now use whichever driver was previously configured for it

 ## Support